Battle of Río San Gabriel: Battle

 U.S. scouts discovered the Mexican position at a key ford along the San Gabriel River on January 7, 1847.
 Approaching from the south, Stockton and Kearny planned a crossing for the next day.
 The U.S. forces had formed into a hollow square with the artillery and baggage in the center.
 Kearny ordered the artillery unlimbered to cover the crossing, but Stockton countered the order and began to move across the river.
 The crossing proved to be especially difficult because Flores was in a good position to contest the crossing from the high banks across the river, and the ford had patches of quicksand at the bottom of the knee deep water.

-At approximately 2 PM, the Americans formed into a square when two miles from the river with the baggage and cattle in the middle, and sent skirmishers ahead.
+At approximately 2 pm, the Americans formed into a square when two miles from the river with the baggage and cattle in the middle, and sent skirmishers ahead.
 Flores attacked the square with horses, which failed, plus his makeshift ammunition and inadequate gunpowder proved to be ineffective.
 The U.S. officers and men manhandled their cannon across while the forward quarter of the square took cover on the river edge.
 Stockton personally helped unlimber and direct the artillery, which silenced both Californio cannons.

 Kearny led and commanded the assault force while Stockton stayed with the guns.
 The left flank of the square took a Californio riverbank position and held it against a counterattack from militia lancers shouting "viva Los Californios".
 Then the whole square charged forward shouting "New Orleans, New Orleans", in honor of Andrew Jackson's victory against Great Britain there that day thirty-one years before.
 The charge took the heights, and Flores withdrew his smaller force.
-The battle had lasted an hour and a half, and the battle was decisive in the campaign for control of Los Angeles, and Alta California.
+The battle had lasted an hour and a half.

 General Kearny's official report of the battle: